SonDo580/rock-paper-scissors/README.md

 # The rules
 You are going to play against the computer.
-There are 3 options to choose from: rock, paper, scissors.
+There are 3 options to choose from: Rock, Paper, Scissors.
 Rock beats Scissors.
 Scissors beat Paper.
 Paper beats Rock.
 The result is tied if the players choose the same shape.
 There are 5 rounds in a game.
 Whoever wins more rounds is the winner.
 If both players win the same number of rounds, the game is tied.

-# Steps
-1. Create 2 variables to store the player's scores and the computer's scores, a variable to count the number of rounds.
-2. A function called "computerPlay" will randomly return either "Rock", "Paper", or "Scissors".
-3. Use "prompt()" to get input from the player.
-4. Compare the user's input with the computer's selection (I use number instead of string).
-5. Based on the rules, decide the result of the current round.
-Print that result to the screen.
-6. Update the player's scores and the computer's scores.
-7. If one's scores equals 3, move to Step 9.
-8. If not.
-Move to the next round.
-Repeat Steps 2-7.
-9. After 5 rounds, compare the player's scores and the computer's scores.
-Who has higher scores win.
-The game is tied if both have the same scores.
-10. Print the final result to the screen.
-Ask if the player want to play again.
-11. If yes, repeat Steps 1-10.
-12. If not, stop the game.